gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Type-safe accessors in precompiled script plugins

-Starting with Gradle 5.3, Kotlin precompiled project script plugins now have type-safe accessors, just like regular project build scripts.
+Starting with Gradle @version@, Kotlin precompiled project script plugins now have type-safe accessors, just like regular project build scripts.

 For example, here is how an hypothetical plugin that sets up a Java project according to some convention would be written as a Kotlin precompiled project script plugin in `buildSrc`: